Writing-for-me/test/otherthing.md

 Fan's comparison must rely on certain points of comparison, and it is precisely at these points that the consistency of Fan's writing falters upons symptomatic points of inconsistency that bely the foundational axioms of her thought.
-A thorough examination of these axioms reveals them to be metaphysical in nature positing an external causes as the basis for change, principal among them the undivided unity of consciousness.
+A thorough examination of these axioms reveals them to be metaphysical in nature, positing external causes as the basis for change, principal among them the undivided unity of consciousness.

-A pillar of Fan's argument for the abstract equivalence between Trump and Mao is the distinction between friend and enemy which Fan identifies in both of their thought.
+A pillar of Fan's argument for the abstract equivalence between Trump and Mao is the articulation of distinction between friend and enemy which Fan identifies in both of their thought.
 This is paired an empiricial observation of Trump's popularity in contemporary China, which implicitly supports Fan's thesis, which is deployed in a complex rhetorical argument: 'in China the appeal of ChuanPu, the Chinese rendering of Trump’s name, is readily apparent.
-From the start, Trump’s campaign relied on a core constituency of beleaguered blue-collar voters—“the people,” Mao would have surely termed them—whose economic distress he masterfully channelled toward the creation of loathsome villains, the enemy.
+From the start, Trump’s campaign relied on a core constituency of beleaguered blue-collar voters —“the people,” Mao would have surely termed them—whose economic distress he masterfully channelled toward the creation of loathsome villains, the enemy.
 The ease with which Trump erected and proselytized this divide speaks to what the Chairman would have labelled a ripeness for “class struggle.”'

 The implication is that, for people in China, the popularity of Trump in the U.S. is easily explained through common sense; their past experience with Maoism